Acid Reflux Treatment

 A completely accurate test for diagnosing GERD does not exist.
 A gastroenterologist may use an upper endoscopy, if a person continues to have GERD symptoms despite lifestyle changes and treatment with medications.
 An upper endoscopy is a common test used to evaluate the severity of GERD.

-What is the orthodox treatment for GERD?
+What is the mainstream medical treatment for GERD?

 Treatment for GERD may involve one or more of the following, depending on the severity of symptoms: